Any2HRTF/PPM/README.md

 ppm = PPM()
 ```

-Alternatively the PPM can be loaded from a *.blend, *.csv or a Python dictionary containing the PPM parameters in the same format as the *.csv files.
+Alternatively, the PPM can be instantiated from a *.blend, *.csv, or a Python dictionary containing the PPM parameters in the same format as the *.csv file.

 ### Parameters

-The default PPM parameters are as follows:
+The PPM parameters and their default values are listed below:
 ```python
 print(ppm)
 ```